• Welcome To Texas Travel Talk – About Us

 South Texas

-Home to the Goliad massacre in Texas Revolution, it’s not surprising that this finds its way onto our list.
+Home to the Goliad massacre in the Texas Revolution, it’s unsurprising that this is on our list.
 It’s been said it’s haunted – you be the judge.

 Haunted Hike at the Owl Creek Farm every weekend in October.

-This spirited house seems to host a few extra spirits though seemingly friendly ones.
+This spirited house seems to host a few extra spirits, though they appear to be friendly ones.
 Maybe ghosts can still imbibe?

-Check each site before heading out on your local haunted Texas road trip.
-And, don’t forget to bring a flashlight!
+NOTE: Check each website before heading out on your haunted Texas road trip to one of the haunted places in Texas.
+And don’t forget to bring a flashlight!

 PIN IT!